brycewray/eleventy_solo/src/posts/2020/04/different-modes-different-code.md

 ## A glutton for punishment?

-I hope these will serve their intended purpose of helping others who are where I was nearly a year ago, trying to get past familiar code surroundings so they can determine better ways of handling their Web sites.
+I hope these will serve their intended purpose of helping others who are where I was nearly a year ago, trying to get past familiar code surroundings so they can determine better ways of handling their websites.

 And there may be more.